 But it was the mystery of her grandmother – her father’s mother – that really stoked her interest.
-Pictured below, the little blonde girl in the first row, was “taken to raise” by the Richards family.
+Pictured above, the little blonde girl in the first row, was “taken to raise” by the Richards family.

 Unofficially adopted by Susan and Levi Richards, Grandma Gladys was later accepted by Susan’s second husband, George Saals.
 At 17, she married Harold Huston.
 She lived many lives before her death in 1960.